TimKahn/Guess_the_Address/README.md

 ### Model Selection

-* Given the severely imbalanced classes, I favor recall over precision (at least to a point); much like fraud detection, even if I have many false positives for every true positive, I've turned this needle-in-a-haystack (1-in-834). problem in to one that could be solved reasonably via human review.
-An initial attempt at a manual process by AirDNA identified 30% of properties in a sample, so this serves as a baseline for recall.
+* Given the severely imbalanced classes, I favor recall over precision (at least to a point); much like fraud detection, even if I have many false positives for every true positive, I've turned this needle-in-a-haystack (1-in-834) problem into a problem that could be solved reasonably via human review.
+An initial attempt at a manual process by AirDNA identified 30% of properties in a sample, so we'll hope for recall better than this baseline.

-* Ideally, the models will be benchmarked via profit curves, with an AirDNA estimate of the profit potential, and cost being based on Mechanical Turk cost to review each case that was predicted positive (match).

 DESCRIBE RESULTS! >>>
 * Try random forest, SVMs, and boosting to classify correct matches (positive) vs. bad matches (negative).